liferay-search/liferay-docs/en/user/articles/05-setting-up/08-custom-fields.markdown

 [TOC levels=1-4]

-Have you ever wondered why there's no *Head Circumference* field in the form for adding users to @product@?
-Probably because most sites based on @product@ don't need it.
+Have you ever wondered why there's no *Head Circumference* field in the form for adding users to @sharepoint@?
+Probably because most sites based on @sharepoint@ don't need it.
 If you're an administrator at the Lunar Resort, however, you certainly need to know your guests' head circumference so you can provide them with a properly fitting helmet.

-Many of @product@'s assets and resources let you add new fields to their edit forms.
+Many of @sharepoint@'s assets and resources let you add new fields to their edit forms.
 Here's the complete list:

 - Blogs Entry